Tattoo You: Background

 Tattoo You is an album primarily composed of outtakes from previous recording sessions, some dating back a decade, with new vocals and overdubs.
-Along with two new songs, the Rolling Stones put together this collection to have a new album to promote for their worldwide American Tour 1981/European Tour 1982 beginning that September.
+The Rolling Stones put together this collection to have a new album to promote for their worldwide American Tour 1981/European Tour 1982 beginning that September.
 Keith Richards commented in 1993:

 "The thing with Tattoo You wasn't that we'd stopped writing new stuff, it was a question of time.
 We'd agreed we were going to go out on the road and we wanted to tour behind a record.
 There was no time to make a whole new album and make the start of the tour."

 Recording

-The album's associate producer, Chris Kimsey, who had been associated with The Stones dating back to Sticky Fingers (1971) said, "Tattoo You really came about because Mick [Jagger] and Keith were going through a period of not getting on.
+The album's associate producer, Chris Kimsey, who had been associated with The Stones dating back to Sticky Fingers (1971) said, "Tattoo You really came about because Mick and Keith were going through a period of not getting on.
 There was a need to have an album out, and I told everyone I could make an album from what I knew was still there."
 He began sifting through the band's vaults: "I spent three months going through (the recording tapes from) like the last four, five albums finding stuff that had been either forgotten about or at the time rejected.
 And then I presented it to the band and I said, 'Hey, look guys, you've got all this great stuff sitting in the can and it's great material, do something with it."

 Many of the songs consisted at this point of instrumental backing tracks for which vocals had not been recorded.
 Jagger said in a 1995 interview, "It wasn't all outtakes; some of it was old songs...
 I had to write lyrics and melodies.
 A lot of them didn't have anything, which is why they weren't used at the time – because they weren't complete.
 They were just bits, or they were from early takes".
 Despite the eclectic nature of the album, the Rolling Stones were able to divide Tattoo You into two distinct halves: a rock and roll side backed with one focusing on ballads.

 The earliest songs used for Tattoo You are "Tops" and "Waiting on a Friend".
 The backing tracks for both songs were cut in late 1972 during the Goats Head Soup (1973) sessions with Mick Taylor and not Ronnie Wood.
 Taylor, who was not credited, later demanded and received a share of the album's royalties.

 Dating from the Black and Blue sessions are the backing tracks for "Slave" and "Worried About You".
 They feature Billy Preston on keyboards and Ollie E. Brown on percussion.
 Wayne Perkins plays the lead guitar on "Worried About You".